 The Asylum Seeker Equality Project, driven by the Wellington Community Justice Project and Change Makers Refugee Forum, says authorities are failing to show the same level of care to asylum seekers as refugees who come here under the United Nations quota.

-He spent eight months in a detention camp in his homeland of Eritrea and was beaten and tortured.
+He spent eight months in a detention camp and was beaten and tortured.

-He was accused of trying to flee the country, even though he said at the time that thought had not even crossed his mind, having a good steady office job at a government ministry.
+He was accused of trying to flee his homeland - an African country RNZ has withheld in order to protect his relatives - even though he said at the time that thought had not even crossed his mind, having a good steady office job at a government ministry.

-He ended up having no choice but to flee, and crossed the border to Ethiopia, then on to South Sudan and eventually flying to South Korea, where he was able to get a scholarship to study his masters degree.
+He ended up having no choice but to flee, eventually ending up in South Korea, where he was able to get a scholarship to study his masters degree.